-income under a labour hire arrangement, or

-- a specified payment, including - income from tutorial services provided for the Indigenous Tutorial Assistance Scheme of the Department of Education, Employment and Workplace Relations - income from translation and interpretation services for the Translating and Interpreting Service of the Department of Immigration and Citizenship, or - income as a performing artist in a promotional activity?
+- income under a labour hire arrangement, or - a specified payment, including - income from tutorial services provided for the Indigenous Tutorial Assistance Scheme of the Department of Education, Employment and Workplace Relations - income from translation and interpretation services for the Translating and Interpreting Service National of the Department of Immigration and Citizenship, or - income as a performing artist in a promotional activity?

-Go to Assessable government industry payments in the next column.
+Go to Assessable government industry payments on the next page.

-The amount you show at O is the total income you received from labour hire or specified payments and includes the tax withheld.
-You will be able to calculate this amount from your completed payment summary schedule.
+The amount you show at o is the total income you received from labour hire or specified payments and includes the tax withheld.
+You will be able to calculate this amount from your completed Individual PAYG payment summary schedule 2010.

 Do not include income received as an employee of a labour hire business.
-These amounts will appear on your PAYG withholding payment summary - individual non-business and should be shown at item 1 on your tax return.
+These amounts will appear on your PAYG payment summary - individual non-business and should be shown at item 1 on your tax return.

-STEP 1 Add up all the Gross payment amounts on your completed payment summary schedule that have an S in the TYPE box.
+STEP 1 Add up all the Gross payment amounts on your completed payment summary schedule that have an S in the Type box.
 These amounts are non-primary production income.
-Write the total at O item P8 on page 2 of your schedule.
+Write the total at o item P8 on page 2 of your schedule.
 Do not show cents.

-STEP 2 Transfer the amount at O to the adjacent Totals box.
+STEP 2 Transfer the amount at o to the adjacent Totals box.

-If you complete o item P8 you must complete F item 15 on page 10 of your tax return (supplementary section).
+If you complete o item P8 you must complete F item 15 on page 14 of your tax return (supplementary section).